 - Agenda items can come from Departmental meetings, or any student representative.

 - Minutes of the meetings are, as far as possible, circulated within two weeks of the meeting.

 The Department offers eight MA degrees in Anthropology:

 MA Social Anthropology

 MA Anthropology of Food

 MA Anthropological Research Methods

-MA Anthropology of Travel, Tourism and Pilgrimage
+MA Anthropology of Travel and Tourism

 MA Anthropological Research Methods and Nepali